A Qatari camel

 Camp by the Sea

-Camping by the sea remains by far the standout experience in my time living in Doha.
+Camping by the sea remains the standout experience while living in Doha.

 It consisted of a drive out to a beachside camp, where we swam in the ocean until (and after) the sun went down.
-We then ate a BBQ'd dinner and traded stories well into the night, over shisha.
+We then ate a BBQ dinner and traded stories well into the night over shisha.

-From there, we spent hours stargazing under a clear night's sky, on a dune not far from camp, before re-entering the ocean to watch the sunrise.
+From there, we spent hours stargazing under a clear night sky, on a dune not far from camp, before re-entering the ocean to watch the sunrise.

 It was a magical night that I hope to remember until the end of my days.